 Technology delivered and Enabled HIV self-testing – Data & Research

 A pilot study of a technology-delivered HIV Self-Testing intervention in Kampala, Uganda.

-With Uganda striving to increase public access to HIV testing services and identification of HIV positive individuals, HIV Self Testing (HIVST) is at the forefront of innovative practice.
-The study, in collaboration with the University of Minnesota, seeks to assess how Telehealth can support efforts for effective and data-centred delivery of HIV Self Testing.
+The study, in collaboration with the University of Minnesota, seeks to assess how Telehealth can support efforts for effective and data-centered delivery of HIV Self Testing.

 REHEAT (Reproductive Health Empowerment through Telehealth)

 A cohort study for men in Uganda to address the low involvement of men in issues of family planning and sexual reproductive health services.

 The study, in collaboration with the Infectious Diseases Institute (IDI), has three main objectives which include user-centered mobile-based reproductive health content targeted for men through SMS, interactive voice response;

 Assessing the feasibility and acceptability of the Men’s Telehealth Information Package (mTIP) on uptake of family planning and reproductive health services; Assessing the impact of the Men’s Telehealth Information Package on uptake of family planning and reproductive health services.